liferay-design/liferay.design/src/markdown/lexicon/core-components/progress-bars.md

 order: 1
 ---

-<div class="page-description">Progress bar indicates the percentage completed of a task.</div>
+Progress bar indicates the percentage completed of a task.

 ### Usage